Azure/azure-sdk-for-js/CONTRIBUTING.md

-# How to contribute to the Azure SDK for Javascript

-You found something you'd like to change?
-Great!
-Please submit a pull request and we'll do our best to work with you to get your code included into the project.

-1. Commit your changes (`git commit -am 'Add some feature'`)
-2. Push to the branch (`git push origin my-new-feature`)
-3. Create new Pull Request
+# Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).
+# How to contribute to the Azure SDK for Javascript

+There are many ways that you can contribute to the Azure Event Hubs client project:

+- Submit a bug
+- Submit a code fix for a bug
+- Submit additions or modifications to the documentation
+- Submit a feature request

+All code submissions will be reviewed and tested by the team, and those that meet a high bar for both quality and design/roadmap appropriateness will be merged into the source.
+Be sure to follow the existing file/folder structure when adding new boards or sensors.

 If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-js/issues) section of the project.

+## Things to keep in mind when contributing

+Some guidance for when you make a contribution:

+- Add/update unit tests and code as required by your change
+- Make sure you run all the unit tests on the affected platform(s)/languages.
+If the change is in common code, generally running on one platform would be acceptable.
+- Run end-to-end tests or simple sample code to make sure the lib works in an end-to-end scenario.

+## Big contributions

+If your contribution is significantly big it is better to first check with the project developers in order to make sure the change aligns with the long term plans.
+This can be done simply by submitting a question via the GitHub Issues section.

 ## Project orchestration